u-eff-gee/utr/README.md

 * **x/y/z**
 * **vx/vy/vz**

 The user can specify in `ActionInitialization.cc` which of these quantities should be written to the ROOT file, to avoid creating unnecessarily large files.
-When the `RunAction` is initialized in `ActionInitialization.cc`, set the value of the corresponding output flag to 0 if this quantitiy should not be written to the ROOT file.
+When the `RunAction` is initialized in `ActionInitialization.cc`, set the value of the corresponding output flag to 0 if this quantity should not be written to the ROOT file.

 For example, the code